eller kjøp de skickelige platene fra mons.no shop

 (and several other titles)

 This one wasn't even recorded, but it belongs on the album.
-The melody was one of the last songs Monster Blomster rehearsed before splitting up (the very last?).
+The melody was one of the last songs Monster Blomster rehearsed before splitting up in 1999.
 I wrote the words at the time I was moving out in 2004, but I didn't have a melody to go with it.
 And then I remembered this old one that had the right rhythm for the lyric.

-Like flies on shit / Party people all over the place / And in your face / The thief and the whore corpulate /
+Like flies on shit / Party people all over the place / And in your face / The thief and the whore copulate /

-Couldn't care less, couldn't cope at all / Couldn't resist could you, comrade?
+Couldn't care less, couldn't cope at all / Couldn't resist, could you,

 In Norwegian it sounds even better :-)